Timber Gadgets is reader-supported. We may earn a commission if you buy through the links on our site.

 Supplies You Will Need

 The last item I recommend is a sharpening stone.
-I use a Lansky Puck (click the link to see it on Amazon) because they’re effective and easy-to-use.
-This isn’t a requirement but it will help finish your cutting edge.
+I use a Lansky Puck (link goes to Amazon) because they’re effective and easy to use.
+This isn’t a requirement, but it will help finish your cutting edge.